By Marques Ogden

 If you don’t have an advisor and you’re trying to navigate your own finances, you’re basically out there throwing darts at a dart board hoping you hit the bullseye.

 So if I’m going to take my hard-earned money that I’ve worked my butt off for and go and gamble in the market as a neophyte, I’m the biggest dummy on Earth – bigger than Fred T. Sanford.
-I’m not going to do that because at the end of the day you hire somebody for the end result: financial freedom.
-And your financial advisor can help you create a plan to help achieve that end result.
+I’m not going to do that because at the end of the day you become a client and hire somebody for the end result: financial freedom.
+And your financial advisor can help you create a financial plan to help achieve that end result.

-A financial advisor is more than just an advisor for your finances.
-They’re a collaborative partner and a caring coach that will help you create a plan, which will in turn create structure, discipline and focus around what you want to do and how you can achieve financial freedom.
-Your financial advisor is your coach that’s going to help you get from where you are, to where you want to be.
+A financial advisor or investment professional is more than just an advisor for your finances.
+They’re a collaborative partner and a caring coach that will help you create a plan, which will in turn create structure, discipline and focus around your financial decision making.
+Your financial advisor or investment advisor is your coach that’s going to help you get from where you are, to where you want to be by creating the right financial and investment strategy for you.

 Coaching Is for Everyone